farahzip/Palettify/README.md

 - Allows users to generate a playlist from their top tracks.
 - Users can select time ranges and the number of items to fetch.

-## Installation

-### Prerequisites
-Ensure you have the following installed:
-- Python 3.x
-- pip (Python package manager)

 ### Setup

 1. Clone the Repository